Lympstone: Sport and leisure

-Sailing and other watersports are a major part of village life.
-The village has a sailing club, established in 1947 and based in the harbour.
+Sailing and other watersports form a significant part of village life in Lympstone due to its location on the River Exe estuary.
+The village is home to Lympstone Sailing Club, established in 1947 and based in the harbour.

-Lympstone AFC were formed in 1895, they have 2 sides in the Devon & Exeter Football League & 16 youth teams (7-16) in the Exeter & District youth league.
+Lympstone A.F.C. was founded in 1895 and fields two senior teams in the Devon & Exeter Football League, as well as multiple youth teams ranging from under-7 to under-16 level competing in the Exeter & District Youth League.

-Lympstone has a non-league football club Royal Marines A.F.C. who play at Endurance Park CTCRM.
-They have since folded in April 2012.
+The village was formerly home to Royal Marines A.F.C., a non-league football club based at Endurance Park, CTCRM, which folded in April 2012.